 When getting information from the user, use the Bot Message field to provide context about the information you want to gather.
 For example, you can ask a question that the user will answer by making a selection.

-You can allow your end users to respond to this question in any of the following five formats:
+You can allow your end users to respond to questions in any of the following formats: